-For a student with intellectual and developmental disabilities (IDD), the path is much different.
+For a student with intellectual and developmental disabilities (IDD), and aging adults, the path is much different.
 Graduating from public-school at the age of 17/18 and possibly a transition program within the public school realm at 21 begins a time of loss and uncertainty.
 While their classmates pursue additional education and job opportunities, most young men and women with IDD simply go home.
 Although home may be a warm and loving environment, the availability of stimulating engagement is very limited.
 This inherent isolation frequently results in a loss of communication and social skills.

 The transition is difficult for parents as well.
 Caring for their child full-time while they work or help with their aging parents is exceptionally difficult.
 There is also a financial burden.
 Whereas part-time jobs and student loans allow non-disabled graduates to pursue post-secondary education, these are not options for individuals with IDD.
 Some adults with IDD do receive public-funded benefits, but many do not.
 And although benefits are helpful, they only provide approximately 25% of the funds required for a quality program.

 Meeting the Need

 Out of the need for an impactful day program, Big Hearts was created by Ellen Robinson a concerned special education educator and compassionate supporters.

 We welcome an opportunity to tell you more.